AngleSharp/AngleSharp.Demos.Indotnet/README.md

 If you have anything to add to the demo, then feel free to do so.
 Push requests are always highly appreciated.

+## Companion Slides

+The slides for the talk can be found at [talks.florian-rappl.de/AngleSharp-Indotnet/](http://talks.florian-rappl.de/AngleSharp-Indotnet/?full#final).
+They are rather sparse and do not provide the full information spread during the talk.

 ## Running the Sample

 The demo is a Visual Studio 2015 solution that uses C# 6 together with the AngleSharp library.
 For demonstration purposes also the AngleSharp.Scripting.JavaScript library has been loaded.